 I’ve found out about these ones by a close friend that works in the food industry.
 These are ties that are used in food preparation, beverage or pharmaceutical industry because they show up on x-ray machines and metal detectors.
 They are made from a mix of metal and polymers, therefore you can find them by using magnets.
 The maximum operating temperature for these ties is 230 degrees F.

-Zip-ties are versatile items that can be used in a survival situation and their use is limited only by your imagination.
+Zip-ties are versatile items that can be used in a survival situation.
+Their use is limited only by your imagination.
 These items can be found in every household and many people don’t realize that they can be used in an emergency situation.
 Since necessity is the mother of all invention, you can find ways to use zip-ties for multiple, every day purposes.

 Stay safe and God Bless!